For the Public

 AICPA Benevolent Fund for CPAs

 The AICPA Benevolent Fund was created to support AICPA members with short-term personal financial needs.
 For example, the Fund can potentially help individuals who are experiencing temporary loss of income, increases in cost of living, insurance deductibles, and replacement costs associated with natural disasters.
 The Fund focuses its assistance on individual members (rather than businesses).
+Eligibility is limited to current AICPA members; surviving spouse of a member, at the time of their death; dependent children (under age 21) of an AICPA member.

 360 Degrees of Financial Literacy is a free program from the nation's CPAs that offers a set of comprehensive guides to assist you in managing your finances at every stage of your life.
 Visit the site for an index of articles, tools and FAQs grouped by age range and situation to make it easy to find the information you need.